 Raking and composting leaves and other yard debris is a valuable task that can benefit your garden all year round.
 Instead of removing every last leaf from your lawn, consider leaving some in place as a natural mulch to protect your plants during the colder months.

 The rest can be added to your compost pile, where they will break down over time and provide valuable nutrients for future plantings.
 So grab that rake and get to work before the snow starts flying!

 3. Cleaning and sanitizing garden tools

 Taking the time to clean your garden tools thoroughly will always be worthwhile.
 It’s not a chore that most of us look forward to, but doing it at the end of the gardening season helps keep your tools in better condition.

-4. Organizing your seeds & other gardening stuff
+4. Organising your seeds & other gardening stuff

-When everything is labeled and organized, you know exactly what seeds and supplies you already have for next year, preventing needless duplicates or wasted purchases.
+When everything is labelled and organised, you know exactly what seeds and supplies you already have for next year, preventing needless duplicates or wasted purchases.
 Plus, properly storing your seeds ensures their viability for the next season.

 5. Bringing in mulch